 SD DOE adjusts and redistributes funds to districts above the minimum after reserving the minimum grant amounts to districts.

-State-Level Funding

-Consortiums are districts that work together to provide services to their Migrant students.
-Similar to federal funding requirements, they must have a minimum of 10 students to apply.
-Each consortium is unique in needs.
-The following factors will be considered when allocating funds:

-Number of students receiving services;

-Number of districts participating;

-Distance between districts served;

-Number of students at each district;

-Number of staff needed to run an effective program;

-Needs of students;

-Educational needs of students;

-Needs of families; and community resources.

 Title I, Part D: Prevention and Intervention Programs for Children and Youth who are Neglected, Delinquent, or At-Risk

 Transitions Between Correctional Facilities and Local Programs (ESEA section 1414(a)(1)(B)): Provide a plan for assisting in the transition of children and youth between correctional facilities and locally operated programs.